J-Adrian-Zimmer/A-Javascript-State-Machine/README.md

 # A-Javascript-State-Machine

 This repository contains the code described in the ebook "A Javascript State Machine" by J Adrian Zimmer.
 The book is currently available for free on Amazon.
+The code shown in lookup.js is the same as appears in the book.

 Here is the preface: